gkono-splunk/o11y-lambda-workshop/README.md

   AWS_LAMBDA_EXEC_WRAPPER - "/opt/nodejs-otel-handler"
   ```

-- In the case of the `producer-lambda` function, we are setting an environment variable to let the function know what Kinesis Stream to put our record to.
+- In the case of the **producer-lambda** function, we are setting an environment variable to let the function know what Kinesis Stream to put our record to.
   ```bash
   KINESIS_STREAM = aws_kinesis_stream.lambda_streamer.name
   ```

-- These values are sourced from the environment variables we set in the Prerequisites section, as well as resources that will be deployed as a part of this Terraform configuration file.
+- These values are sourced from the variables we set in the **Prerequisites** section, as well as resources that will be deployed as a result of executing this Terraform configuration file.

 You should also see an argument for setting the Splunk OpenTelemetry Lambda layer on each function
   ```bash